revk/ESP32-Faikin/README.md

+# Stock

+- Yes, I have splashed out on 500 boards in one go, and managed to bugger up a resistor, so paying for rework.
+They will be back any day.
+- Yes, I ordered 100 more so I had some to restock amazon, but Chinese new year, bugger.
+- In summary, I expect to have a shit load this week.
+I expect Amazon to be listing next week (e.g 12-16th Feb).

 # ESP32-Faikin

 Everyone knows Daikin make some of the best air conditioners out there, mechanically speaking.
 Sadly their WiFi control modules are not so good, especially the latest models which are all cloud based, require an internet connection to even work, and are slow.